rl1987/trickster.dev/tricksterblog/content/post/you-dont-typically-need-selenium.md

 and [selenium-stealth](https://github.com/diprajpatra/selenium-stealth).

 How can one ditch Selenium and avoid these problems?
 For almost all sites, the answer is rather simple.
-You open the DevTools and do a little bit of reverse engineering, besides viewing web page source before it gets processed by client-side JS code.
+You open the DevTools and do a little bit of reverse engineering, besides viewing a web page source before it gets processed by client-side JS code.
 When you click a link or button on the page, what requests are seen in the Network tab?
-Is it plain old HTTP GET request that simply fetches the next page?
+Is it a plain old HTTP GET request that simply fetches the next page?
 Is it some nasty form submission via HTTP POST request that legacy ASP.NET sites tend to implement?
-Is it REST API request that fetches new data so that it could be rendered on existing DOM?
-Is it GraphQL request?
+Is it a REST API request that fetches new data so that it could be rendered on existing DOM?
+Is it a GraphQL request?
-Perhaps there is more complex API flow consisting of more back-and-forth between client and server?
+Perhaps there is a more complex API flow consisting of more back-and-forth between client and server?
-If there is CSRF token somewhere in request, where does the browser take it from?
+If there is a CSRF token somewhere in request, where does the browser take it from?
 Is there hidden `<input>` with that token or is it hardcoded somewhere in JS snippet in the page?
 If specific cookies are necessary for API calls to succeed, look earlier in the communication history to see where they come from.
 If you submit a login form, what does the server return to the browser?
 Is it some HTTP